 Convenience is why you would prefer to spend thousands of hard-earned dollars to buy a Mac.

-To further enhance this comfort, Eltima software has introduced CloudMounter that allows Mac users to mount their cloud storage services such as Dropbox, Google Drive, OneDrive, or remote servers such as Amazon S3 with custom server endpoint, FTP, FTPS, SFTP, WebDAV, OpenStack Swift, Box and Backblaze B2 onto a single and easy to use interface that is CloudMounter.
+To further enhance this comfort, Eltima software has introduced CloudMounter that allows Mac users to mount their cloud storage services such as Dropbox, Google Drive, OneDrive, or remote servers such as Amazon S3 with custom server endpoint, FTP, FTPS, SFTP, WebDAV, OpenStack Swift, Box, and Backblaze B2 onto a single and easy to use interface that is CloudMounter.

-Using CloudMounter you can access your files stored in different cloud storage services like Dropbox, one drive etc.
+Using CloudMounter you can access your files stored in different cloud storage services like Dropbox, one drive, etc.

-What’s particularly interesting about this application is that it offers a seamless integration with cloud storage services that you can mount to your computer as a local disk without actually utilizing any of the hard disk space.
+What’s particularly interesting about this application is that it offers seamless integration with cloud storage services that you can mount to your computer as a local disk without actually utilizing any of the hard disk space.

 Who needs CloudMounter?

 If you believe in portability and have a Mac SSD drive with extremely low capacity, instead of an HDD then you should really use CloudMounter.

 Although even with a lot of hard disk space, it is never a good idea to use the local disk space when you can store all the essential files onto cloud storage services or remote servers and have access to them on the go.

 Drag & Drop functionality:

 Just like any other file that you drag & drop between folders, CloudMounter works in exactly the same way.